RedTurtle/collective.navigationtoggle/README.txt

 Introduction
 ============

-Target of this product is to make possible an expand/collapse feature in Plone navigation(s) portlet without any modification to the navigation code itself, or any needs to override its features.
+Scope of this product is to make possible an expand/collapse feature in Plone navigation(s) portlet without any modification to the navigation code itself, or any needs to override its features.

 This product *is not* a new navigation portlet, is just a Javascript add-on that rely on native Plone's